msuud/Optisnap/README.md

-Optisnap
+Optisnap (Manage images efficiently using cloudinary)

-A group project to manage images in the cloud.
+A group project.